Laboratoire-de-Chemoinformatique/Synto/README.rst

-Synto - A SYNthesis planning TOol
+Synto - SYNthesis planning TOol
 ========
 Synto is a tool for chemical synthesis planning based on Monte-Carlo Tree Search (MCTS) with various implementations of policy and value functions.